FAQs

 Can Music and the Brain be used with other music pedagogies?

 Music and the Brain embraces many teaching methodologies.
-Teachers with varying levels of expertise in Kodaly, Dalcroze, Orff, and well as piano methods such as Bastien, Alfred, and others, have taught our program brilliantly.
-To implement Music and the Brain, teachers should be comfortable with working in a diatonic scale.
-Our approach to rhythmic training is rigorous yet achievable for young students and involves them reading rhythms right away.
+Teachers with varying levels of expertise in Kodaly, Dalcroze, Orff, and piano methods such as Bastien, Alfred, and others have taught our curriculum brilliantly.

 Do I need to be a pianist to teach Music and the Brain?

+No!
 The majority of our music teachers are not pianists, so there is no requirement for expertise in piano.
 Music teachers should be comfortable reading music to teach this program effectively.

 Is Music and the Brain available to middle or high schools?